pgonzaleze/STAT545-hw-woien-esten-nicolai/hw3/README.md

 I find myself comfortable with using almost everything in ggplot2.
 I had a few challenges, for example how to arrange the contries by life expectancy in the bar plots in section 2.1.3, but I discovered a "quick fix", namely ```group = -lifeExp```.

 I started out traversing the internet for solutions to my problems.
 But the problems I had were very specific, so I realized that it was both more efficient and helpful to read the documentation and go to office hours.
 Shoutout to TAs and Vincenzo for being great intstuctors!

+A final note.
+I made a lot of trouble with using the 20th percentile life expectation.
+Not because of technical problems, but problems with explaining what I was trying to visualize.
+Perhaps I should have gone with the weighted median or some other easily understandable variable.
+The reason to stick with the 20th percentile was the nice results I got, which encouraged more exploration!